Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 • Compression Stroke: Recommended value ≥ 3mm.

-• Cutout Dimensions: Confirm industry standard cutouts for future maintenance.
+• Cutout Dimensions: Confirm industry-standard cutouts for future maintenance compatibility.

 • Environmental Adaptability: